Best Crypto Trading Apps

 What to seek in a crypto trading app

-Finding a safe and secure way to secure coins was a real problem — and several people lost enormous amounts of money from being hacked early on.
+Finding a safe and secure way to secure coins was a real problem — and many people lost enormous amounts of money from being hacked early on.
 But at this point, the basic infrastructure has been well established and we are in the process of gradually making updates.

 But when doing a search on the best crypto trading app to pick, what are some of the characteristics and factors you want to have an eye on?